 Nowadays, we are all stressed.
 Prolonged screen time, lockdowns, and exams are just some of the numerous stressors plaguing our lives.
 One thing that I found helpful during these stressful times was journaling.
-From my interview with Gabe, which can be found in the "Student Stories" section, he found there to be a stigma surrounding activities like these as they are deemed to be deviations and abnormalities from what is considered expected behavior.
-Not enough students are journaling daily, and I believe this activity alone can help bring one's stress levels down considerably and cleanse one's mind.
+From my interview with Gabe, which can be found in the "Student Stories" section, he found a stigma surrounding activities like these as they are deemed to be deviations and abnormalities from expected behavior.
+Not enough students are journaling daily, and I believe this activity can help reduce stress by cleansing one's mind.

-Journalling for me allowed me to see my life from a different perspective.
-Ever since I started taking note of what happens in my life daily, I became more grateful and gained a greater sense of control over my life.
-When I first heard about journaling, I thought it would lead nowhere and that its benefits were just bogus speculation.
-Having documented various aspects of my life and goals I was able to accomplish throughout several months, I have come to realize and witness first-hand my growth.
-Without this documentation, I would not have realized how far I have come since the goals I achieve would most likely have been a glossed-over piece of my life.
-Another amazing benefit I gained from journaling was the epiphany that life is truly a roller coaster of emotions.
-From recording my most joyful days to ones that seemed dreary and hopeless, I was able to see exactly how I overcame obstacles and realized that it was through these struggles that I saw the most growth.
-Lastly, another benefit I saw from journaling was that I maintained self-discipline and control.
-By allotting 5-10 minutes each day for this task, I held myself accountable for a small part of the day, translating into other more important aspects of my life.
-I developed my organizational skills by allotting specific amounts of time for homework and extracurricular activities, which helped me finish tasks more efficiently.
-Overall, as high school students, journaling may seem like a burden or obligation at first; however, the skills you learn, such as recognizing self-improvement and organization, are truly beneficial during these turbulent times.
+Journalling allowed me to see my life from a different perspective.
+Ever since I started taking note of what happens in my daily life, I became more grateful and gained a greater sense of control over my life.
+When I first heard about journaling, I thought it would lead nowhere and that its benefits were not legitimate.
+Having documented various aspects of my life and the goals I was able to accomplish throughout several months, I witnessed my growth first-hand.
+Without this documentation, I would not have developed gratitude for how far I have come since the goals I achieved would most likely have been a glossed-over piece of my life.
+Another benefit I gained from journaling was the epiphany that life is truly a roller coaster of emotions.
+From recording my most joyful days to ones that seemed dreary and hopeless, I could see exactly how I overcame obstacles, and I realized that it was through these struggles that I saw the most growth.
+Lastly, another benefit I took from journaling was that I maintained self-discipline and control.
+By allotting 5-10 minutes each day for this task, I held myself accountable for a small part of the day, which translated into other aspects of my life.
+For instance, I developed organizational skills by allotting specific amounts of time for homework and extracurricular activities, which helped me complete tasks more efficiently.
+Overall, as high school students, journaling may seem like a burden or obligation at first; however, the skills one learns, such as recognizing self-improvement and organization, are beneficial during these difficult times.